lingeringwillx/sims2py/README.md

 **'compressed'** (bool): Indicates whether the entry is compressed or not.

-**'name'** (str): Contains the name of the subfile for supported file types.
+**'name'** (str): Contains the name of the entry for supported file types.
 Keep in mind that changing this value will not change the actual name in *'content'*.
 To write the new name to *'content'*, use the *write_file_name* function.

 -----